A bank overdraft is a line of credit in which a bank honors checks presented to it even if no balance is available in the customer's bank account.

 When the bank has a right to offset the overdraft balance with another bank account of the business, the overdraft is netted off against other bank accounts maintained with the same bank and the net bank balance is shown as the balance of cash at bank.
 However, when the bank has no such right to offset, the overdraft is reported as a liability.
 It is reported separately from other liabilities if it is material.

-Bank overdraft and statement of cash flows
+Bank overdraft and the statement of cash flows

 Earth Inc. has four bank accounts: Account A and B which are maintained at Mars Bank.
-A has a balance of $20 million while B has an overdraft of $2 million.
-Account C and D are maintained at Venus Bank.
-C has a balance of $50 million and D has a balance of -$10 million.
+Account A has a balance of $20 million and Account B has an overdraft of $2 million.
+Account C and Account D are maintained at Venus Bank.
+Account C has a balance of $50 million and Account D has a balance of -$10 million.

 On Mars, banks are entitled to set off any negative bank balances with positive balances while Venetian banks have no such luxury.
 Earth applies US GAAP and Account B and Account D have no balance at the start of the year.

 Comment on balance sheet and statement of cash flows presentation of the overdraft.